 Originally, the company was my part-time product management adventure that became a location-based photo-sharing app while working my startup day job.
 Then I went full-time and turned the company into a startup marketing firm (prioritizing for revenue) all while building as many sites as possible in whatever additional time and resources I could create.

-I really just wanted to make sites with my friends like Jay Zalowitz.
+I really just wanted to make sites.
 In total, the company made 25+ sites, consisting of community-driven publishing destinations and different solutions and marketplaces for monetizing digital content.

 Most of those sites failed or leveled off to moderate success.
 One of those sites was Hacker Noon: how hackers start their afternoons.